New Century Party

 • Guarantee housing-first placements and municipal services for encampments until homes are ready.

-• Decriminalize simple possession with 24/7 sobering centres, OAT access, and naloxone saturation.
+• Decriminalize simple possession and set up 24/7 sobering centres.

 08